 You can search by company or by vehicle type, but most of us will find it easier to search by company.

-For example, if you enter "Greyhound" in the name field, you’ll be taken to a page that shows your search results; as of this writing, you would see several Greyhound affiliates listed as "Not Allowed to Operate," as well as Greyhound Canada Transportation ULC and Greyhound Lines, Inc. Clicking on “Greyhound Lines, Inc.” will take you to the Greyhound data page, where you can review driver and vehicle safety statistics and see performance information by category.
+For example, if you enter "Greyhound" in the name field, you will be taken to a page that shows your search results.
+You might see several Greyhound affiliates listed as "Not Allowed to Operate," as well as information about Greyhound Canada Transportation ULC and Greyhound Lines, Inc. Clicking on “Greyhound Lines, Inc.” will take you to the Greyhound data page, where you can review driver and vehicle safety statistics and see performance information by category.

-If you can’t find your tour company’s name, you may wish to telephone them and ask if they contract with a charter company for their motorcoach services.
-Chances are good that you’ll be able to find the charter company’s name in the FMCSA safety listings.
+If you cannot find your tour company’s name, you may wish to telephone the company and ask if they contract with a charter company for their motorcoach services.
+Chances are good that you will be able to find the charter company’s name in the FMCSA safety listings.

 While Canada does not have a national passenger carrier safety database, it does make bus safety recall information available to the public.

 Canada's Motor Vehicle Safety Recalls Database includes recall data for commercial buses.
-To use this database, you need to know the manufacturer and model years of the buses your tour company uses.
+To use this database, you need to know the manufacturers, model names and model years of the buses your tour company uses.

 Tip: The FMCSA bus safety listings also include Canadian and Mexican companies if they also operate in the US.

 Note: As of this writing, the FMCSA's Passenger Carrier Safety web page does not work.
 A note at the top of the page states, "The search capability of this web page is currently not functioning due to technical difficulties.
 FMCSA is working to repair the problem."
 This issue has lasted for several months, which makes it difficult to predict when the search function will be restored.
 As a workaround, you can use the Department of Transportation's SAFER database to look up company snapshots, which include at least some information about tour companies and charter bus companies, including basic safety information.